 Australian Stylist and Vintage Lover Dee Jenner Has an Eye for Details

-‘details.’ is a passion project turned thriving business created by Sidney-based freelance stylist Dee Jenner.
+‘details.’ is a passion project turned thriving business created by Sydney-based freelance stylist Dee Jenner.
 For Make it last, she shares the story behind the opening of her first online vintage store and exclusive images of her latest capsule collection.

 Through her extensive world travels, stylist Dee Jenner has been able to build a unique and curated collection of pre-owned fashion and homeware selling through online store ‘details.’, which launched only last year.
 No doubt her taste mirrors ours, with a classic yet contemporary wardrobe selection of oversized shirts, relaxed suiting and heirloom coats coming in soft, natural colorways – vintage Chloé being an constant point of reference.
 The easy menswear inspired look is beautifully captured in her fifth capsule collection titled ‘the Gentle Woman’, which Dee is kindly sharing with us here, proving once again the relevance and beauty in making the past part of the present.

 Tell us a bit about yourself – who is behind ‘details.’?